xescugc/jsmoo/README.md

 ## has

-Has provides the core functionallity of this module, define the attributes of the class as easy as possible with a cler way.
+Has provides the core functionallity of this module, define the attributes of the Class as easy as possible with a cler way.
 This method is a `static` method of the Class that has extended from `Jsmoo`.

 It expects a Object as parameters and each key of this object will become an attribute of the class.
 The configuration of the attribute is the value of the attribute key.